 Google Business Profile (formerly Google My Business) is the listing that Google displays when someone searches for your business or an activity in your geographic area.
 It appears in search results and on Google Maps.

-It often appears in a very prominent position — above standard organic results — for local searches (the famous “Local Pack” of 3 results with a map).
+A well-completed listing contains your address, opening hours, phone number, website, photos, client reviews and services.
+It often appears in a very prominent position — above standard organic results — for local searches.

 The case for paid directories